-I was traveling to Washington, D.C. with a fellow officer on a trip to the National Law Enforcement Officers Memorial.
-I had never flown with a firearm before.
+I was traveling to Washington, D.C. with a fellow officer on a trip to the National Law Enforcement Officers Memorial and realized I had never flown with a firearm before.

 My friend had flown with a handgun in checked luggage many times.
-I had always thought flying with a gun would be a hassle.
-I decided to see how it really worked for domestic air travel.
+I had always thought flying with a gun would be a hassle, but he convinced me to give it a try.

-The most important hurdle is doing your homework to package your gun and ammunition correctly, as defined by Transportation Security Administration (TSA) regulations and by the rules of the air carrier on which you are traveling.
+The most important hurdle is doing your homework to package your gun and ammunition correctly, as defined by TSA regulations and by the rules of the air carrier on which you are traveling.